 - An Instron Dynatup Model 8250 Instrumented Impact Test System,

 - A high-speed video camera system,

-- A data acquisition system, and
+- A data acquisition system,

-- A large-mass drop tower.
+- A large-mass drop tower,

+- A space control desk, and

+- National Instrument Lab View.

 Fuller Environmental Laboratory

 The Fuller Laboratory is designed for state-of-the-art environmental analyses, including water and wastewater testing and treatability studies.
 Major equipment includes an atomic absorption spectrophotometer, total organic carbon analyzer, UV-Vis spectrophotometer, particle counter, an ion chromatograph, and two gas chromatographs.
 Along with ancillary equipment (such as a centrifuge, autoclave, incubators, balances, pH meters and water purification system), the laboratory is equipped for a broad range of physical, chemical and biological testing.
 The laboratory is shared by graduate research projects, graduate and undergraduate courses (e.g. CE 4060 Environmental Engineering Laboratory) and undergraduate projects.